Skip to Content

 If the property is vacant, you may only get two months.
 During your redemption period, you can sell your home and keep all the sale proceeds.
 During this period, you can also pay off your mortgage, if you can find the funds to do so.

-Foreclosure Sale
+Foreclosure Sheriff Sale and Confirmation

 After the redemption period runs out, the home will be sold at a foreclosure sheriff sale.
 A few weeks later, the foreclosure sale must be confirmed by the judge.